rocktronica/OneFileCMS/readme.markdown

 OneFileCMS is just that: It's a flat, light, one file CMS (Content Management System) contained entirely in an easy-to-implement database-less PHP script.

 Coupling a utilitarian code editor with basic file managing functions, OneFileCMS can maintain an entire website completely in-browser without any external programs.

+## What it is not:

+- OneFileCMS would not be the best option for a site maintained by multiple users with different levels of privileges, unless all of the users are trusted to stay within their designated areas of responsibility.
+Since OneFileCMS allows file uploads, and editing files directly on the web server, there is simply no way to restrict undesired actions.
+A user with access restricted to a particular folder could simply upload an unrestricted version of OneFileCMS (or ANY such file).

+	The $ACCESS_ROOT configuration variable in OneFileCMS simply provides an option to generally restrict actions to a particular directory.
+But, as mentioned, this is useful only if you trust the person editing the site with $ACCESS_ROOT enabled.
+It does not prevent the issues mentioned above - such as uploading an unrestricted version of OneFileCMS.

+	These issues are not unique to OneFileCMS - they will exist in any CMS that permits unrestricted file uploads & editing.

 ## Demo